planetscale/k8s-node-tagger/README.md

 See the [./examples](./examples) directory for example manifests.
 These are just examples, please read them carefully and adjust if needed.

+## Command-line Flags

+- `-cloud`: Cloud provider to use (`aws` or `gcp`).
+Required.
+- `-labels`: Comma-separated list of node label keys to sync to cloud provider tags.
+- `-annotations`: Comma-separated list of node annotation keys to sync to cloud provider tags.
+- `-json`: Output logs in JSON format.
+- `-enable-leader-election`: Enable leader election for controller manager.
+- `-metrics-addr`: The address the metric endpoint binds to (default ":8081").
+- `-probes-addr`: The address the /readyz and /healthz probes endpoint binds to (default ":8080").

+Either `-labels` or `-annotations` must be specified.

 ## Testing

 - lint: `make lint`